lwazi71/CodePath-IOS/README.md

 ## Notes

 Describe any challenges encountered while building the app.

-Manuevring through the Xcode application itself.
+1. Manuevring through the Xcode application itself.
-Showing the storyboard and navifating through Xcode
+2. Finding the storyboard and the toolbar within Xcode.
 ## License

     Copyright [2024] [name of copyright owner]